OXFORD CONSERVATION VOLUNTEERS

 Oxford Conservation Volunteers is a voluntary organisation that has been carrying out practical work conserving the wildlife and traditional landscape of the Oxford area since 1977.
 The group organises work parties every Sunday (and some Saturdays) and undertakes a wide variety of nature conservation work.
 This can range from hedge laying to fence building; from tree planting to conserving chalk grassland habitats by scrub clearance.
 Some tasks are within the City, and some further afield.

-Please take a look at the Events Diary to see what we are doing over the next few months, and the Projects page to discover more what each type of conservation involves.
+Please take a look at the Events Diary on our website to see what we are doing over the next few months, and the Projects page to discover more what each type of conservation involves.
 You can also find us on Facebook and Twitter.

 How to get involved:

-Read the Frequently Asked Questions and join the Mailing List.
+Read the Frequently Asked Questions and join the Mailing List on our website.

 No previous experience is required – we provide all the tools and training needed.
 All you need to bring is a packed lunch, old clothes and sturdy footwear.